Group advisory sessions for prospective OT students are scheduled for the following days/times.

 - It is strongly recommended that prospective students observe/shadow an occupational therapist in at least one setting for a minimum of 65 hours to explore the role of occupational therapy prior to applying to the graduate program.

-- The GRE writing score will be considered in the application process.
+- GRE scores will not be considered for the fall 2020 application cycle.

 Up to 30 students will be selected for the Occupational Therapy Graduate Program.
 Selection will be based on: